 Engaging in international trade brings up a host of concerns, regulations, and compliance questions.
 In the service parts supply chain, trade between parties across international lines results in the need for an Importer of Record.
-In the US, an Importer of Record is used to describe the person who bears much of the responsibility for ensuring compliance with all applicable state, local, and federal laws when importing goods.
-However, many businesses fail to understand the value of an Importer of Record and how this role affects effective global supply chain management.
+In the U.S., an Importer of Record is used to describe the person who bears much of the responsibility for ensuring compliance with all applicable state, local, and federal laws when importing goods.
+However, many businesses fail to understand the value of an Importer of Record and how this role affects effective global service supply chain management.
 Take a look at what you need to know about the role of the Importer of Record.

 The Importer of Record should ensure compliance with all necessary regulations and statutes through compliance tools, a self-auditing program, training of staff, recognition from executive-level management, communication, and the Importer Self-Assessment Program.
 Although voluntary compliance measures are preferred by CBP, an Importer of Record may be subject to enforced compliance.

 Enforced compliance includes inspections and examinations of imports, audits of documentation, assessment of monetary penalties, investigations into Importer of Record business dealings, civil penalties, and additional criminal penalties.

 Some government agencies have the authority to go beyond the Importer of Record and deny entry of imports on the basis of possible threats to the general welfare of the U.S. For example, the Environmental Protection Agency, the Food and Drug Administration, and the Consumer Product Safety Commission may refuse entry for any product.
 If such refusal occurs, CBP does not assume responsibility for the importing of goods.
 Rather, CBP may oversee the export or destruction of such goods.